Mobile Animal Exhibits, including Wild Animals in Circuses

 Based on scientific evidence which clearly demonstrates that life within a travelling circus is likely to have harmful effects on an animal’s welfare, the RSPCA has called for years for this practice to be banned.
 Regular transport, cramped housing, forced training and loud noises often prove an unavoidable reality for wild animals based within a circus setting.

-However the Welsh Government had indicated a preference for the UK Government to legislate on Wales’ behalf on this issue.
+The Welsh Government had previously indicated a preference for the UK Government to legislate on Wales’ behalf on this issue.
 Given this, RSPCA Cymru is bitterly disappointed that an anticipated legislation was not passed in the 2010-2015 UK Parliament.
 However, this did lead to a licensing system for circuses in England only.

 In 2015 our petition to the Petitions Committee gained more than 7,700 signatures.
 This called on the Welsh Government to ensure that legislation is brought forward to ensure wild animals in Wales are no longer allowed to suffer within the circus environment.

-Our public campaign, encouraging supporters to urge the Welsh Government to take action, was launched on 12 September and closed on 08 October.
-Over 500 supporters emailed the Welsh Government urging them to support licensing of Mobile Animal Exhibits and to end the practise of wild animals in circuses.
+RSPCA Cymru’s campaign encouraged supporters to urge the Welsh Government to take action and over 500 supporters emailed the Welsh Government urging them to support licensing of Mobile Animal Exhibits and to end the practise of wild animals in circuses.
 Our consultation response can be found here.